Plazarama/plazarama.github.io/_posts/2015-10-18-background-technology.md

 Download Git: [git-scm](http://git-scm.com/)
 And install it.
 Is recommended to let the things in the installer as defaults.

-Install some Git GUI Interface for easy interaction.
+Install a Git GUI Interface for easy interaction.
 One of the most useds is the client from Github: [Github Desktop](https://desktop.github.com/)